SaloniSaini02/PUI2018_ss12513/HW8_ss12513/ss12513_plotReview_dk3596.md

  making classes for every $50,000.

 - In the values for the legend, the currency of the sale prices could be added ($).

+## Aesthetics:

+- The map looks clear and simple and the choice of colors is proper and intuitive.

+## Honesty:

+- The map is showing all the data including the zipcodes and the sale prices of all the areas.

+## Changes:

+- The main changes may include the simpler ranges for classification and the addition of the currency we are dealing here in the legend.
+Also, the depiction of zip '10314' can be made clearer by reducing the font size or shifting the text position.